MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-office365.md

     $Cred = Get-Credential
     ```

-    Then, in the **Windows PowerShell credential request** dialog box, supply your user name and password.
+    Then, in the **Windows PowerShell credential request** dialog box, supply your Microsoft 365 user name and password.

 3. Connect to the Exchange Online service by first setting a variable: